valderman/4koma/README.md

     // Parse a TOML document from a string, stream, or file val tomlDocument = TomlValue.from(Path.of("test.toml"))

-    // Convert it to your config type val config = tomlDocument.convert<Config>()
+    // Decode it to your config type val config = tomlDocument.decode<Config>()

-    // If you're lazy, just convert it to a map val mapConfig = tomlDocument.convert<Map<String, Any>>()
+    // If you're lazy, just decode it to a map val mapConfig = tomlDocument.decode<Map<String, Any>>()

     // ...or access properties directly
     val maxLoginTries = tomlDocument["settings", "maxLoginTries"]

-    // ...or just grab a part of the document and convert it to some convenient data class val settings = tomlDocument.get<Config.Settings>("settings")
+    // ...or just grab a part of the document and decode it to some convenient data class val settings = tomlDocument.get<Config.Settings>("settings")
     val users = tomlDocument.get<List<User>>("user")